Here’s the basics of the lore on these things, as a kind of FAQ, gathered up from the recent, recurring discussions.

-Some of these are explained by cultural values.
+Aside from related technical issues, ome of these are explained by cultural values.
 There are many Minmatar who believe that only (one copy of) one body and one mind may exist at any one time.

 [—] philosophy of those who believe that only one living body and one living spirit, or mind, may exist at any one time.
 Within this tradition there exists a school of thought that believes it is acceptable to assist a spirit in crossing from a dying body to a new living body

 Amarrians have a ‘sacred flesh’ tradition that makes many frown on cloning, even though a recent exhortations by Empress Catiz and the Theology Council indeed confirm capsuleers are considered fully human.

 The Amarr have a mixed view on cloning, with the doctrine of Sacred Flesh prohibiting it for royalty.
 Many members of the clergy and nobility also adhere to the ideals of Sacred Flesh, though violation of it among these segments of society is not considered a religious crime as it is among royals.
 However, cloning has gained more and more acceptance among the Amarr in recent decades, especially with the rise of capsuleers.
 Some theologians contend that the soul transmigrates into a new body upon cloning, while others claim that clones are nothing more than soulless shells.
 (From Death)